adityark2603/Design-of-Full-Adder/Digital Design of Full Adder/README.md

-# Design of Full Adder
+# Digital Design of Full Adder